import numpy as np

 In this section we will describe how you can access, or index, the data in a NumPy array.

-We can index elements in an array using square brackets and indices, just like as with lists.
-In NumPy indexing starts at 0, just like with a Python list.
+We can index elements in an array using square brackets and indices just as we do with lists.
+In NumPy indexing starts at 0, again, just like with a Python list.

 = np.array([12,4,1,9])